M-Java86/M-java86/README.md

 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
-Since the World is in the quarantine stage:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
+Since the World is in the quarantine stage:earth_americas:🌍:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.:running:

 * Learn to code:👩🏾‍💻 Spend 5-6 hours on Code-Alongs
 * Read:newspaper: Dev and UI articles daily